-Mindframe supports universities, educators and students specialising in journalism and public relations studies when communicating about suicide and mental ill-health.
+Mindframe supports universities, educators and students specialising in journalism and public relations studies to safely communicate about suicide and mental health concerns.

-Training and resources provide journalism and public relations educators with tools to assist in introducing students to the professional and ethical issues involved in reporting or communicating about mental ill-health, mental health care and suicide.
+Training and resources provide journalism and public relations educators with tools to assist in introducing students to the professional and ethical issues involved in reporting or communicating about mental health concerns, mental health care and suicide.

 Students have access to a range of Mindframe resources designed to support key learnings.
-The resources are in-line with the core curriculum, case studies will highlight how to safely and responsibly report and communicate on suicide and mental ill-health.
+The resources are in-line with the core curriculum, case studies will highlight how to safely and responsibly report and communicate on suicide and mental health concerns.

 Media industry codes

 Most media sectors have codes on the reporting and portrayal of suicide.
-While some also mention reporting and portrayal of mental or intellectual disability, mental ill-health is not always specified.
+While some also mention reporting and portrayal of mental or intellectual disability, mental health concerns is not always specified.

-Find out what outlets use media industry codes when referencing suicide and mental ill-health.
+Find out what outlets use media industry codes when referencing suicide and mental health concerns.

-Mindframe training and resources provides journalism, public relations and communication educators with the tools to introduce students to the professional and ethical issues involved in reporting or communicating about mental health, mental ill-health and suicide.
+Mindframe training and resources provides journalism, public relations and communication educators with the tools to introduce students to the professional and ethical issues involved in reporting or communicating about mental health, mental health concerns and suicide.

 The online suite provides free teaching and learning resources for use within universities and colleges offering relevant programs across Australia.